ccomrade/zcu-kiv-ds-2/README.md

 }
 ```

-`STATE` message used to send the resulting bank account balance to the node trying to obtain a snapshot.
+`STATE` message used to send the resulting bank account balance to a node obtaining a snapshot.

 ```json
 {